honestbank/kp/docs/docs/features/producer.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Producer
-KP exposes a producer which can produce avro formatted messages ensuring backwards compatibility through schema registry.
+KP exposes a producer that can produce avro formatted messages, this ensures backwards compatibility through schema registry.

 :::tip
-Initializing producer also publishes the schema to schema registry, this allows you to fail the startup of your application If schema has a breaking change.
+Initializing a producer also publishes the schema to schema registry, this allows you to fail the startup of your application if the schema has a breaking change.
 :::

 ### Example {#example}
-The following example sends a message to a kafka topic.
+The following example sends a message to a Kafka topic if the type `UserLoggedIn` is backwards compatiable.

 :::tip
 Please check [this page](../introduction/configuration.md) for detailed configuration option